kolton-musgrove/advent-of-code-2020/day 1/README.md

     v.push(integer);
 }

-// for every number in the vector, check if any other value in the vector sums with that number to equal 2020.
-If a pair of numbers is found, print them and the answer
+// for every number in the vector, check if any other value in the vector sums
+// with that number to equal 2020.
+If a pair of numbers is found, print them
+// and the answer.

 for num1 in &v {
     for num2 in &v {